TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection: Methodology

 \subsection{Hardware Setup}

-The target deployment platform is the Sony IMX500 intelligent vision sensor \cite{Eki2021, IMX500}, a \qty{12.3}{MP} CMOS sensor (approx. $4056\times{}3040$ effective pixels, \qty{1.55}{\micro\meter} pixel size) that integrates an Image Signal Processing (ISP), a neural network accelerator, and on-chip AI inference capabilities.
-This enables the execution of quantized deep neural networks directly on the sensor, producing metadata or anomaly scores rather than full images, thereby reducing bandwidth, latency, and energy consumption in edge applications \cite{Bonazzi2023, Capogrosso2026}.
+The target deployment platform is the Sony IMX500 intelligent vision sensor \cite{Eki2021, IMX500}, a \qty{12.3}{MP} CMOS sensor ($\approx4056\times{}3040$ effective pixels, \qty{1.55}{\micro\meter} pixel size) that integrates an Image Signal Processor (ISP), a neural network accelerator, and on-chip AI inference capabilities.
+This enables the execution of quantized deep neural networks directly on the sensor, producing metadata or anomaly scores rather than full images, thus reducing bandwidth, latency, and energy consumption in edge applications \cite{Bonazzi2023, Capogrosso2026}.
 In recent years, the IMX500 has been integrated via the Raspberry Pi AI Camera \cite{AICamera}, which connects to a Raspberry Pi 5 via the standard MIPI CSI-2 interface.
-Network inference produces patch-level anomaly heatmaps directly from the sensor, while the final image-level decisions are aggregated on the host (Raspberry Pi) if required.
+Network inference produces patch-level anomaly heatmaps directly from the sensor, and, if required, final image-level decisions are aggregated on the host (Raspberry Pi).
 This setup enables in-sensor real-time anomaly detection.